Eli-J-Paris/MvcMessageLogger/README.md

 3. Thats it you are ready to start using Chirp!

 ## Context
-This was a 3 day long solo school project to showcase the last 4 and a half months of studying c#.net, SQL, ASP.net, html, CSS.
+This was a 3 day long solo school project to showcase the last 4 and a half months of studying c#.net, SQL, ASP.net, html & CSS.
 A full list of the Tech Stack used can be found below.

 ## Wins & Challenges
 #### Wins